-Are you looking to outsource software development to an Eastern European country but have no idea where to start?
+Are you looking for IT recruitment or software development partner in an Eastern European country but have no idea where to start?
 This article is for you.

 In a recent report from Clutch.co, an independent platform that collects feedback from clients about businesses registered on the site, the company’s Business Analyst J.D.
 Killough said this:

 “Poland offers a wealth of B2B talent in Eastern Europe. […] The firms in our report have demonstrated excellence in both the results they produce and their commitment to customer service.
 We’re excited to explore more of what Poland has to offer.”